 It’s really about changing your mind set and creating new habits.
 You can do ti!

-Once I got the hang of this new routine I decide to try the overnight pads which was a successful transition for me as well.
+Once I got the hang of this new routine I decided to try the overnight pads which were a successful transition for me as well.
 It’s a good rule of thumb to have a selection of sizes on hand all the time.
 I have five panty liners in a selection of sizes and shapes (for different underwear) and I have seven overnight pads.
-Bottom line, find what works for you.
+The bottom line, find what works for you.

-Yes they are more expensive upfront, but you actually end up saving way more money in the long run.
-If you don’t want to invest in a full set right off the bat, OKO Creations has a pairs you can buy in different sizes as well as full sets for when you are ready make the complete transition.
+Yes, they are more expensive up front, but you actually end up saving way more money in the long run.
+If you don’t want to invest in a full set right off the bat, OKO Creations has a pair you can buy in different sizes as well as full sets for when you are ready to make the complete transition.

 So How Do Cloth Pads Actually Work?

-I am glad you asked, exactly the same way as their disposable counterparts.
+I am glad you asked, the same way as their disposable counterparts.

-They offers light protection during my period or any other day in between.
+They offer light protection during my period or any other day in between.
 Made of two layers of absorbent hemp and thick organic cotton, it is thin and efficient.

 The fabric that comes into contact with the skin is made of natural fibres that haven't been bleached or dyed.